 Journal 2.0Edit article

-Reinventing scholarly journals in humanities in the digital era
+Reinventing humanities scholarly journals in the digital era.

 Project leader: Marcello Vitali-Rosati

 Project coordinator: Nicolas Sauret

 Project website: http://revue20.org/

 This project aims to help researchers and practitioners of scholarly journals in the social sciences and humanities work through the digital transition by harnessing the full potential of new technologies.

 Indeed, if scholarly journals in the humanities have now (at least almost) completed the transition to digital technology (especially in terms of production and circulation), it is clear that they are still far from fully exploiting all the potential of the web.
 By collaborating with the principal actors of the scientific community (publishers, diffusers, aggregators), this development project aims to better respond to the emerging needs of researchers by rethinking the role of scholars in the digital age.
 Our goal is twofold.
 We aim to:

 1) Produce an epistemological model for journals in the digital age.

 Our research will look at the historical mission of scholarly journals, determine how we can respond to this (or these) objective(s), and assess how they have been or are being redefined in the digital age.
 The challenge relating to the notion of digital transition is not just a technical question: the generalization of free access, for example, is typically the sign of a reassessment of the role and mission of the publisher.
 By investing, little by little, in the web, the magazine changes the very meaning of the term “publication,” returning to its original meaning: public.
 How to integrate a journal, a file or even a single article into a digital ecosystem in constant evolution?
 What should be the editorial tasks today, no longer just considered prior to publication, but once the journal has been published online, in order to join the scholarly communities of the web?

 2) Propose a new editorial model for scholarly journals in the humanities.